RiverOak Strategic Partners

 Airspace is the ‘invisible infrastructure’ in the sky which helps aircraft operate safely.
 It is an essential part of the UK’s national transport infrastructure.

 Airspace change is a separate process and one that all airports in the UK are required to undertake as part of a nationwide modernisation of our ‘infrastructure in the sky’.
-By establishing airspace and operating procedures for flights to and from Manston, this process will ensure that – if granted permission to reopen – the airport can operate in the safest, most efficient and sustainable way by fully utilising the improved navigational capabilities of modern aircraft and the updated ‘en route’ network.
+By establishing airspace and operating procedures for flights to and from Manston, this process will ensure that the airport can operate in the safest, most efficient and sustainable way by fully utilising the improved navigational capabilities of modern aircraft and the updated ‘en route’ network.

 When can members of the public get involved?

-Comprehensive public consultation will take place during stage 3, which we have now reached.
+Comprehensive public consultation will take place during Stage 3, which we have now reached.
 The consultation phase is a key part of the airspace change process as it allows the change sponsor (in this case, RiverOak Strategic Partners (RSP)) to gather information and to understand views about the impact of a particular proposal and allows consultees to provide relevant and timely feedback.
-This process will take place in early 2023.
+This process is anticipated to commence in early 2026.

 What is the timeline for airspace change?